German units of measurement

 The units of measurement of German-speaking countries consist of a variety of units, with varying local standard definitions.
 While many were made redundant with the introduction of the metric system, some of these units are still used in everyday speech and even in stores and on street markets as shorthand for similar amounts in the metric system.
 For example, some customers ask for one pound (ein Pfund) of something when they want 500 grams.

+Efforts to consolidate the many local systems led to the North German Confederation's Weights and Measures Ordinance of 17 August 1868.
+It set the metre and kilogram as the common standards and, after a transition period, made the metric system mandatory from 1 January 1872.
+For merchants, this meant converting or replacing existing measures, weights, and scales; instruments approved for trade use were checked against the new official standards and stamped as verified.

-The metric system became compulsory on 1 January 1872, in Germany, and on 1 January 1876, in Austria.
+The metric system became compulsory in Austria on 1 January 1876.

 Some obsolete German units have names similar to units that were traditionally used in other countries, and that are still used in a limited number of cases in both the United Kingdom (imperial units) and the United States (United States customary units).

 German system

 Before the introduction of the metric system in Germany, almost every town had its own definitions of the units shown below.
 Often, towns posted local definitions on a wall of the city hall.
 For example, the front wall of the old city hall of Rudolstadt (still standing) has two marks that show the "Rudolstädter Elle", the proper length of the Elle in that city.
 Supposedly, by 1810, there were 112 different standards for the Elle around Germany.

 "... the measure of cloth, for example, was elle which in each region stood for a different length.
 An elle of textile material brought in Frankfurt would get you 54.7 cm of cloth, in Mainz 55.1 cm, in Nuremberg 65.6 cm, in Freiburg 53.5 cm ..."